chingc/DJBuy/README.md

 Buying items is a simple but tedious task.
 It takes too many clicks and way more time than it should.
 DJBuy is designed to purchase all charts of a song with a single click, avoiding extra clicking and page redirects.

+Introduced in DJBuy 1.4 is the ability to purchase an entire page of icons, plates, and titles at a time!

 ## Screenshots